Factsheet

 Access

-Claire will be live captioning The Friday Night Show and half the shows happening in our largest preview space over the weekend.
-We are aware that this is just a start and keenly understand the importance of including access provision as standard across all our programming.
+This is just the beginning and we keenly understand the importance of including access provision as standard across all our programming.
 We are proud to see that more venues and promoters are taking accessibility into consideration and as a festival, we are committed to expanding our access offer to include alternative provision (such as British Sign Language) and to cover our whole festival programme by 2028.

 Background